DaniNegoita/Linear-Regression_R/README.md

 #Model goodness of fit

 The linear models fit the data well (significant F statistics).
+The proportion of explained variance (R2) is, respectively, 16% and 17% in the 1st and 2nd model.